rik-org/firepilot/README.md

 `firepilot` is a rust library to interact with [firecracker](firecracker), it can be used to configure and run firecracker micro VMs.
-It relies on auto-generated models provided by the [project's OpenAPI](firecracker-openapi), those models are available in the dependency `firecracker-models`.
+It relies on auto-generated models provided by the [project's OpenAPI](firecracker-openapi), those models are available in the dependency `firepilot_models`.

 There are some Firecracker features that are not yet supported.
 If you need one of them, please open an issue.